 The song Getting Closer is set in a time before Curie’s discoveries and reflects her hopes, aspirations, and frustrations.
-When Curie discovers the beauty and positive potential of radiation, she is at the same time terrified of its inherent dangers.
+When Curie discovers radiation’s beauty and potential benefits, she is simultaneously terrified of its inherent dangers.
 Price explains that a core message at the center of Radioactive is that something beautiful can also be destructive.

-Radioactive is the product of the award-winning team of Will Reynolds, composer, and Eric Price, lyricist, who collaborated to ensure each song meets the meaning, semblance, and poetry of the text.
+Radioactive is the product of the award-winning team of Will Reynolds, composer, and Eric Price, lyricist, who collaborated to ensure each song meets the text’s meaning, semblance, and poetry.
 The result is a context-rich, vibrant, meaningful, and beautiful musical work whose songs will certainly join the oeuvre of the American Songbook.

 Creativity During the Pandemic

-I recently had the pleasure of speaking with Will Reynolds and Eric Price via google meet, Reynolds in LA, and Price in NY.
+I recently enjoyed speaking with Will Reynolds and Eric Price via Google Meet, Reynolds in LA, and Price in NY.
 These gentlemen are articulate, driven, intelligent, and dedicated to their craft.
-They explained how during the isolation of Covid they found ways to share their art and creativity through technology.
+They explained how, during the isolation of COVID-19, they found ways to share their art and creativity through technology.
 That technology continues to evolve to new artistic heights and has become a means to share live productions worldwide.

 Price explained the recent release of the music video Getting Closer as “a calling card for our musical out into the universe—that this song exists as a complete representation of a single moment in the show—a moment that happens to be about getting closer to an ultimate destination…[a metaphor] for a full realization of Radioactive as a musical on stage.”
 Price emphasized the value of taking a late 19th-century story and setting it into the present tense for contemporary audiences to experience the miraculous story of Marie Curie.

-The writing duo has, in recent times, released works before the premiere of the associated live stage production.
+The writing duo has recently released works before the premiere of the associated live-stage production.
 Reynolds explained that this practice evolved during the times of the pandemic with its isolation and dampening of face-to-face creative collaboration.
 Artistic minds emerged from the darkness of the pandemic through the development and expression of art forms through high-quality, studio-recorded cast albums before a live stage performance was possible.
-Besides, Reynolds notes that shows like Evita and Jesus Christ Superstar released cast albums before any live productions occurred, thereby presenting the “concept before the actual event on stage.”
+Besides, Reynolds notes that shows like Evita and Jesus Christ Superstar released cast albums before any live productions, presenting the “concept before the actual event on stage.”

 Reynolds and Price noted that despite the limitations caused by the pandemic, they were able to enter studios and record with performance artists and technicians.
-Observing health safety protocols, they were successful in completing studio productions with orchestras with no occurrence of Covid infections.
-Music for their musicals The Violet Hour and Radioactive were recorded in this fashion.
+Observing health safety protocols, they successfully completed studio productions with orchestras without COVID-19 infections.
+Music for their musicals The Violet Hour and Radioactive were recorded this way.